 - pain during bowel movements

-A person cannot contract chlamydia through:
+A person cannot get chlamydia through:

 - sharing towels or clothes

-A person can develop it through
+A person can develop chlamydia of the throat through

 - using latex or plastic condoms that are not lubricated